 Written by Steven L. Sears | Directed by Rick Jacobson | Production No. V0616

 Perhaps the episode most conspicuously absent from any of my lists (aside from the Norse trilogy, on which I took a whole separate post to explain my thoughts), “Between The Lines” is an excellently made Xena episode.
 It’s got plenty of heavy action, which is always a plus in an action series, intense drama driven by the characters, including the returning Alti, who’s more deliciously evil than ever, and gorgeous cinematography, containing what may be the best special effects that this series ever produced.
 It’s wonderfully crafted: a highlight of the fourth season.
 Additionally, it’s an important installment in the year’s overall arc — reintroducing the crucifixion premonition and elevating the stakes by giving Gabrielle that much teased haircut.
 My distaste for it lies within the premise itself.
-The idea of Xena and Gabrielle needing to protect their karmas from Alti by traveling into the future is a fascinating story, which makes good use of Indian motifs and allows for a deeper exploration of the introspective journeys upon which both characters (although mostly Gabrielle) are currently undertaking.
+The idea of Xena and Gabrielle needing to protect their karmas from Alti by traveling into the future is a fascinating story, which makes good use of Indian motifs and allows for a deeper exploration of the introspective journeys both characters (although mostly Gabrielle) are currently undertaking.
 But wrapped up in this story is the clichéd concept of “soulmates” and the idea that Xena and Gabrielle are meant to be together — no matter the time, space, or circumstances.

 CAST & CREW COMMENTARY: